Landaluce/clickcounter-android-java/README.md

 In Gradle:

-    $ ./gradlew jacocoTestDebugUnitTestReport # the "./" may not be necessary any more
+    $ ./gradlew jacocoTestDebugUnitTestReport # leave out "./" on the Windows command line

 You can view the resulting test reports in HTML by opening this file in your browser: